Colored Vertex Models and Iwahori Whittaker Functions: Outline of the paper

-For the Iwahori lattice models in this paper the grid has $r$ rows and boundary conditions that specify the particular $\GL_r$ Iwahori Whittaker function $\phi_w$ and group element $g$.
+For the Iwahori lattice model in this paper the grid has $r$ rows and boundary conditions that specify the particular $\GL_r$ Iwahori Whittaker function $\phi_w$ and group element $g$.
 Then a state of the system representing $\phi_w (g)$ will consist of $r$ paths with distinct colors beginning at the top boundary and traveling downward and rightward until each path exits on a distinct row along the right boundary.
 The partition function is the sum of the Boltzmann weights for all such configurations of paths.
 The Boltzmann weights can, for example, be found in the row labeled $S_\Gamma(i)$ of \cite[Table~2]{hkice}.

 In Section~\ref{sec:some-YBEs}, we exhibit a set of colored Boltzmann weights and prove Yang-Baxter equations for them in Theorem~\ref{thm:coloredybe}.
-In Theorem~\ref{coloredwhittaker} we use these Yang-Baxter equations to demonstrate that partition functions of colored systems are equal to values of Iwahori Whittaker functions in the standard basis.
+In Theorem~\ref{coloredwhittaker} we use these Yang-Baxter equations to demonstrate that the partition function of the Iwahori lattice model for different boundary conditions is equal to values of Iwahori Whittaker functions in the standard basis.

-The Iwahori lattice models never have more than one path of a given color, because the boundary conditions only have two edges of a given color: one on the top boundary and one on the right.
+The Iwahori lattice model never has more than one path of a given color, because the boundary conditions only have two edges of a given color: one on the top boundary and one on the right.
 In a state of the system, these are connected by a single path, so there is only one path of that color.
-However, the Yang-Baxter equations, which are highly constrained and overdetermined relations the Boltzmann weights must satisfy, \textit{force} us to assign nonzero values to local vertex or path configurations where two paths of the same color cross, even though these configurations can never appear in any state of the Iwahori models.
-Remarkably, these seemingly unneeded weights that we are forced to include \textit{do} turn out to be needed when we turn to the more general parahoric Whittaker functions discussed in Section~\ref{sec:parahoric}, and the corresponding parahoric lattice models of Section~\ref{sec:parahoric_systems} allowing for multiple paths of the same colors.
+However, the Yang-Baxter equations, which are highly constrained and overdetermined relations the Boltzmann weights must satisfy, \textit{force} us to assign nonzero values to local vertex or path configurations where two paths of the same color cross, even though these configurations can never appear in any state of the Iwahori model.
+Remarkably, these seemingly unneeded weights that we are forced to include \textit{do} turn out to be needed when we turn to the more general parahoric Whittaker functions discussed in Section~\ref{sec:parahoric}, and the corresponding parahoric lattice model of Section~\ref{sec:parahoric_systems} allowing for multiple paths of the same colors.